 See our brand new infographic ‘9 reasons we need more nature’ here.

 Building on the global success of the #LessPlastic series of eye-catching, easy-to-action designs that reduced plastic in schools, businesses, and communities all over the world; our #MoreNature campaign aims to inspire people to reconnect with nature and shares practical ways they can help restore it.

 Plastic pollution is known as a ‘gateway environmental issue’ because once we open our eyes to it, it’s one of the most visible symptoms of the damage we’re doing to our planet.
 Images of entangled seal pups, turtles with straws up their noses, or dissected whales’ stomachs spilling out plastic – have infiltrated the public conscience, providing undeniable evidence of the urgent need to change our ways.

 “Plastic is one of the most tangible areas that people can act upon, and quickly see how their positive choices result in less waste.
-There’s still a mountain of work to be done to tackle plastic – and carbon – but we’d love to see people evolve their focus beyond trying to do ‘less bad’ and step into the more inspiring role of doing ‘more good’ by joining the call to restore nature.”
+There’s still a mountain of work to be done to tackle plastic – and carbon – but we’d love to see people evolve their focus beyond trying to do ‘less bad’ and step into the more inspiring role of doing ‘more good’ by joining the call to regenerate nature.”

 – Amanda Keetley, Less Plastic Co-Founder & CEO

 We can start compensating for past environmental damage by evolving our focus beyond minimising our negative impact… to maximise our positive impact instead, by proactively regenerating nature.